Board

 Representation JuWiChem

 The Board is elected directly by the members and takes on ongoing tasks in the areas of organization and administration.
-The Board is supplemented by a representative of the young business chemists (JuWiChem).
-The representative of JuWiChem is appointed as a permanent member for one year by its national board.
+The Board is supplemented by a representative of the Young Industrial Chemists (JuWiChem).
+The representative of JuWiChem is appointed by the Federal Board as a permanent member for one year.

 Dr. Rolf Albach

-Dr. Rolf Albach studied chemistry in Bonn and at the Technical University of Munich, where he received his doctorate in 1992 with WA Herrmann in U. Küsthardt's team.
-After a NATO scholarship in Orsay with J.-J. He joined Bayer AG in 1994.
-After leading positions in R&D, sales and post-merger integration, he is now developing projects in the areas of circular economy, automotive interiors and flame protection.
-This also includes supervision of dissertations and a teaching position at the FH Aachen.
-Rolf Albach holds an MBA double degree from the WHU Otto Beisheim School of Management (Vallendar) and Kellogg School of Management at Northwestern University (Chicago).
+Rolf Albach studied chemistry in Bonn and at the Technical University of Munich, where he received his doctorate in 1992 under WA Herrmann in U. Küsthardt's team.
+After a NATO scholarship in Orsay under J.-J. Girerd, he joined Bayer AG in 1994.
+After holding management positions in R&D, sales and post-merger integration, he is now developing projects in the field of circular economy, automotive interiors and flame retardants.
+This also includes supervising dissertations and a teaching position at the FH Aachen.
+Rolf Albach has a double MBA degree from the WHU Otto Beisheim School of Management (Vallendar) and the Kellogg School of Management at Northwestern University (Chicago).

-Rolf Albach has been involved in environmental policy on a voluntary basis for 40 years, both with NGOs such as the Local Agenda and the SolarImpulse Foundation as well as in local and regional politics, e.g. B. in the Commission for Regional and Structural Issues of the Cologne District Government, in the Administrative Board of the Cologne City Drainage System, the Operations Committee of the Cologne Waste Management Companies and the Environmental Committee of the Cologne City Council.
+Rolf Albach has been involved in environmental policy on a voluntary basis for 40 years, both with NGOs such as the Local Agenda and the SolarImpulse Foundation and in local and regional politics, for example in the Commission for Regional and Structural Issues of the Cologne District Government, the Administrative Board of the Cologne City Drainage Authority, the Operating Committee of the Cologne Waste Management Company and the Environmental Committee of the Cologne City Council.

-For him, the VCW is about forming a community of people with a connection to the chemical industry, beyond chemists, the growth of business chemistry and the interlinking of chemistry, economics and economics with regard to the transformation processes that lie ahead of us.
-The cooperation between Divisions, such as a current project between VCW and phosphorus chemistry, is important to him.
+For him, the VCW is about creating a community of people with a connection to the chemical industry, beyond chemists, the growth of business chemistry and the integration of chemistry, economics and business with regard to the transformation processes that lie ahead.
+The cooperation of Divisions, such as a current project between VCW and phosphorus chemistry , is important to him.

-Rolf Albach is currently the spokesman for all department chairmen on the GDCh Board and has taken over the revision of the mentoring concept.
+Rolf Albach is currently the spokesperson for all specialist group chairs on the GDCh Board and has taken over the revision of the mentoring concept.

 Oliver Erdenberger MA

-Oliver Erdenberger (MA ) studied business administration and industrial Management at the Provadis University based at Industriepark Höchst in Frankfurt.
-He started his professional career in 2002 at Clariant.
-After various positions in IT and Marketing , he joined Celanese in 2007.
-He worked there in global supply chain Management until 2012.
-From 2012, his main focus was on management consulting.
+Oliver Erdenberger studied business administration and industrial Management at the Provadis University of Applied Sciences, based at the Höchst Industrial Park in Frankfurt.
+He started his professional career at Clariant in 2002.
+After various positions in IT and Marketing, he moved to Celanese in 2007.
+Until 2012, he worked there in global supply chain Management .
+From 2012, his work focused on management consulting.
 First at Camelot Management Consultants and from 2015 at Accenture.
-As a consultant, he accompanied numerous projects in the chemical industry, primarily in the area of supply chain & operations.
-At Accenture he was also responsible for the chemicals community in Germany, Austria and Switzerland.
-In 2019 he continued his career at Clariant.
-There he accompanied global transformation projects, most recently as Head of Supply Chain of the BU Pigments.
-Since 2022 he has been working in the Transformation Office for Merck Life Science, still with a focus on Supply Chain & Operations.
-With his commitment to the "Association for Chemistry and Economics" he would like to contribute to a close integration of theory and practice in the discussion of management issues.
-From his point of view, it is particularly important to be able to make statements on how sustainable business can be successfully managed - despite the energy crisis, Inflation, high taxes, bureaucracy and the growing shortage of skilled workers in the process industry.
-In addition to looking at the well-known large companies, it is important to him to keep the numerous medium-sized companies in the focus of the discourse in order to be able to develop perspectives for the industry as a whole.
+In consulting, he supported numerous projects in the chemical industry, primarily in the area of supply chain & operations.
+At Accenture, he was also responsible for the Chemicals Community in Germany, Austria and Switzerland.
+In 2019, he continued his career at Clariant.
+There he supported global transformation projects, most recently as Head of Supply Chain of the Pigments BU.
+Since 2022, he has been working in the Transformation Office for Merck Life Science, continuing to focus on supply chain & operations.
+With his involvement in the "Association for Chemistry and Economics" he would like to contribute to a close integration of theory and practice in the discussion of management issues.
+In his view it is particularly important to be able to make statements about how to manage successfully in the long term - despite the energy crisis, inflation, high taxes, bureaucracy and the increasing shortage of skilled workers in the process industry.
+In addition to the view of the well-known large companies, it is important to him to keep the numerous medium-sized companies in the focus of the discourse in order to be able to develop perspectives for the industry as a whole.

-dr Wolfgang Hübinger studied technical chemistry at the Technical University of Berlin to become a Dipl.-Ing., where he worked in 1989 with K.-H. Reichert in polymerization technology for Dr. re. of course received his doctorate.
-He was able to put his interdisciplinary theoretical knowledge of chemistry and technology into practice when he joined BASF AG in Ludwigshafen: Several processes were improved or completely newly developed as laboratory manager for process development in the plastics laboratory.
-Two new processes could be transferred over all development stages from the idea to the production scale.
-As a project manager and in the management of a large production company, economic issues in the form of cost calculations and project calculations also came to the fore.
+Wolfgang Hübinger studied technical chemistry at the Technical University of Berlin, where he obtained a degree in engineering in 1989 under K.-H. Reichert in polymerization technology.
+He was able to put his interdisciplinary theoretical knowledge of chemistry and technology into practice when he joined BASF AG in Ludwigshafen: several processes were improved or completely newly developed as head of process development in the plastics laboratory.
+Two new processes were transferred through all development stages from the idea to the production scale.
+As a project manager and in the management of a large production company, economic issues in the form of cost calculations and project invoices also came to the fore.

-After the complete reorganization of a production structure (replacement of three large old companies with a new company), Wolfgang Hübinger looked for new challenges and found them in the global strategic planning of BASF SE: First in the strategic support of a corporate division and the control of the development of the worldwide production structure, then in a strategy project and in the Management of the Verbund site in Ludwigshafen.
-Since 2007 he has held managerial positions in the Petrochemicals division at BASF, in particular for research management, strategic Marketing and concept development for strategies, roadmaps and strategic projects.
+After completely reorganizing a production structure (replacing three large old plants with a new plant), Wolfgang Hübinger looked for new challenges and found them in global strategic planning at BASF SE: first in the strategic management of a business division and the management of the development of the global production structure, then in a strategy project and in the Management of the Ludwigshafen Verbund site.
+Since 2007, he has held managerial positions in the Petrochemicals division of BASF, in particular in research management, strategic Marketing and concept development for strategies, roadmaps and strategic projects.

-The development of long-term strategies (Industry 4.0, circular economy, bioeconomy) and the interdisciplinary training of (business) chemists, engineers and business informatics are the current focal points of interest and work.
+The development of long-term strategies (Industry 4.0, circular economy, bioeconomy) and the interdisciplinary training of (business) chemists, engineers and business IT specialists are the current areas of interest and work.

-In the VCW , Wolfgang Hübinger would like to promote the networking of the "balancing" professions (chemistry, process engineering, business administration, IT).
-He would like to further develop the lecture events, especially the VCW annual conference, and the interdisciplinary training of the above-mentioned professions (e.g. in the mentoring program of the GDCh) with the continued commitment on the Board of the "Association for Chemistry and Economics".
+In the VCW , Wolfgang Hübinger would like to promote the networking of "balance sheet" professions (chemistry, process engineering, business administration, IT).
+He would like to further develop the lecture events, especially the VCW annual conference, and the interdisciplinary training of the above-mentioned professions (e.g. in the GDCh mentoring program) with his continued involvement in the Board of the "Association for Chemistry and Economics".

-Elisabeth Meints studied business chemistry at the Christian-Albrechts-University in Kiel and the Université de Nantes, France.
+Elisabeth Meints studied industrial chemistry at the Christian-Albrechts University in Kiel and the Université de Nantes, France.
 At the same time, she gained practical experience at LORD Corp., ALTANA AG and at the Universidad de Antioquia, Colombia.

-In her master's thesis, she developed a key figure system for global R&D in cooperation with R&D Controlling at Beiersdorf AG.
-She then got into technology scouting there and was responsible for idea management and open innovation.
-Since 2019 she has been working as Technical Marketing Manager at HOBUM Oleochemicals GmbH with a focus on bio-based polyols and epoxy hardeners.
+In her master's thesis, she developed a key performance indicator system for global R&D in cooperation with R&D Controlling at Beiersdorf AG.
+She then joined the technology scouting department and was responsible for idea management and open innovation.
+Since 2019, she has been working as a technical Marketing manager at HOBUM Oleochemicals GmbH, focusing on bio-based polyols and epoxy hardeners.
 More information on LinkedIn.

 In June 2015, E. Meints founded WiChem Kiel eV with other students and built it up as one of the chairmen.
-As a member of the JuWiChem national board, she initiated and established the JuWiChem Day, among other things.
-With her commitment to the VCW Board , she would like to continue to bring together students, young professionals and experienced professionals in the chemical industry and discuss current topics.
-She would also like to organize communication with the members and the public together with the editorial team.
+As a member of the JuWiChem Federal Board, she initiated and established the JuWiChem Day, among other things.
+With her involvement in the VCW Board, she would like to continue to bring students, young professionals and experienced professionals from the chemical industry together and discuss current topics.
+She would also like to shape communication with members and the public together with the editorial team.

 Willis Muganda M.Sc.

-From October 2018 to August 2022 he was Head of Finance for the International Younger Chemists Network (IYCN).
-The IYCN is now an interesting global network for chemists who are interested in the Sustainable Development Goals and other current topics in chemistry.
-He is also one of the initiators of the VCW round table in Siegen, which he has been running together with two other members since 2019, and due to his new job at BASF he is planning to set up a new round table in Ludwigshafen.
+From October 2018 to August 2022, he was Head of the finance team of the International Younger Chemists Network (IYCN).
+The IYCN has now become an interesting global network for chemists who are enthusiastic about the Sustainable Development Goals and other current topics in chemistry.
+He is also one of the initiators of the VCW round table in Siegen, which he has been leading together with two other members since 2019, and is planning to set up a new round table in Ludwigshafen due to his new job at BASF.

-Since last year he has been working at BASF as an expert in the search for renewable raw materials, technology scouting and the acceleration of sustainability transformation in various chemical value chains.
-His first tenure on the VCW Board was a joint success with the entire VCW Board in planning various events and projects that generated a great deal of interest in politics, science and the chemical industry.
+Since last year, he has been working at BASF as an expert in the search for renewable raw materials, technology scouting and accelerating the sustainability transformation in various chemical value chains.
+His first term on the VCW Board was a joint success with the entire VCW Board in planning various events and projects that attracted great interest in politics, science and the chemical industry.
 His goal for further work on the VCW Board is to intensify the dialogue between the chemical industry and the political class.
-In addition, the VCW room of expertise is to be opened up to all international representatives of chemistry and business by dealing with topics that are of great importance for the transformation of the chemical industry not only in Germany but throughout Europe.
+In addition, the VCW space of expertise is to be opened up to all international representatives of chemistry and business by addressing topics that are of great importance for the transformation of the chemical industry not only in Germany but throughout Europe.

-Melanie Walther studied business chemistry with a focus on technology management and organic chemistry at the Christian-Albrechts-University in Kiel.
-After research stays in Wales and Sweden and various internships in the chemical industry, she is doing her doctorate at the University of Bremen at the Chair for Organic Functional Materials on the functionalization of molecular switches.
-Here she is on her last legs and is planning to found a start-up in the chemical industry with two colleagues at the same time.
+Melanie Walther studied industrial chemistry with a focus on technology management and organic chemistry at the Christian-Albrechts University in Kiel.
+After research stays in Wales and Sweden and various internships in the chemical industry, she is doing her doctorate at the University of Bremen at the Chair of Organic Functional Materials on the functionalization of molecular switches.
+She is in the final stages of this and is planning to set up a start-up in the chemical industry with two colleagues.

-During her studies, she was involved in various student initiatives - from the regional association WiChem Kiel - Wirtschaftschemiker Kiel eV to the JungChemikerForum JCF and the young commercial chemists JuWiChem in various positions.
-After her time as Chair of the JuWiChem national board, she remained in the core team of VCW.
-She was involved in the concerns of JuWiChems in the VCW and, for example, in the VCW editorial team, advocates broader communication with the members and the resulting better networking.
-During her 2020-2023 term of office as a VCW board member, she pursued these goals and organized various events in the team, such as the 2021 annual conference on the future of the pharmaceutical industry or events on the topic of circular economy.
-In the coming board term, she would like to continue to advance the topics of sustainability/circular economy and place a stronger focus on the role of start-ups in the chemical industry.
+During her studies, she was involved in various student initiatives - from the regional association WiChem Kiel - Business Chemists Kiel eV to the JungChemikerForum JCF and the Young Business Chemists JuWiChem in various positions.
+After her time as Chair of the JuWiChem federal board, she remained with the VCW in the core team.
+She was committed to the concerns of the JuWiChems in the VCW and, for example, in the VCW editorial team, advocated broader communication with members and the resulting better networking.
+During her term of office from 2020 to 2023 as a VCW board member, she pursued these goals and organized various events as part of the team, such as the 2021 annual conference on the future of the pharmaceutical industry or events on the topic of circular economy.
+In the coming board term, she would like to continue to advance the topics of sustainability/circular economy and place a stronger focus on the role of startups in the chemical industry.

 Representation of JuWiChem on the VCW Board